Reflections on College History

 Robert Waterman and Katherine Ninos moved the College to Santa Fe in 1981 with the blessing of Ellavivian Power, Muriel Engel and many others who had been long time members of the Quimby Light Center and who had supported the creation of the new College.

-Katherine Ninos has been with Southwestern College since its first year, and now serves as Vice President and Director of the Community Education Program… Read Bio
+Katherine Ninos has been with Southwestern College since its first year, and now serves as Executive Vice-President and Director of The New Earth Institute of Southwestern College… Read Bio